Surfing the Menu

-Surfing the Menu is an Australian television cooking and lifestyle series on the ABC which first screened in 2003.
+Surfing the Menu is an Australian television cooking and lifestyle series on the ABC which aired between 2003 and 2006.
 The series follows features two chefs who follow their passions as they travel around Australia and New Zealand.

 The first three seasons were presented by Curtis Stone and Ben O'Donoghue.
 The fourth season also featured episodes presented by O'Donoghue and Mark Gardner.
+In 2016 a new series Surfing the Menu: The Next Generation debuted.